tsgates/arch-wiki-markdown/wiki/Uniform_Look_for_Qt_and_GTK_Applications.md

     -   if you work in KDE 4 desktop environment then a GTK-Qt engine is available, which updates GTK+ configuration files automatically so that GTK+ appearance is similar to the Qt one;
+    -   similarly if you work in the Trinity desktop environment a GTK-Qt and GTK3-Qt engine is available.
     -   if you work in other desktop environments, you can choose the QGtkStyle engine (built in Qt), which forces Qt apps to use your GTK+ 2.x theme.